Gold lunula: Typology

 The shape is sometimes found into the Iron Age, now also in silver, though the relation to the much earlier Bronze Age lunulae may be tenuous.
 A bronze example from the Welsh Llyn Cerrig Bach lake deposit (200 BC – 100 AD) has an embossed medallion with a triskele-based design in Celtic La Tène style, although it lacks the fastening at the back and has holes that are presumably for fixing it to a surface.
 It has been suggested it fitted around the pole of a chariot, or was attached to a shield, or worn by a statue.
 Two silver examples from Chão de Lamas, Coimbra in Portugal of about 200 BC should perhaps be considered as flattened and widened torcs; similar pieces are worn by figures in sculpture from the same culture.

 Recent finds

 The known corpus continues to expand slowly.
-The UK Portable Antiquities Scheme has recorded three incomplete finds in England in recent years, in 2008, 2012 and 2014, the last only missing one terminal.
+The UK Portable Antiquities Scheme has recorded five incomplete finds in England in recent years, in 2008, 2012, 2014, 2021 and 2023 the last only missing one terminal.
 In 2009 the Coggalbeg hoard surfaced in Ireland; it had actually been discovered in 1945 when cutting peat, but kept hidden.
 The hoard, including a lunula of the Classical type, is now in the National Museum of Ireland.